CALLING ALL ARTISTS |

-Ragdale is a nonprofit artist residency program and community located on the former Arts & Crafts country estate of architect Howard Van Doren Shaw and poet and playwright, Frances Wells Shaw.
+Ragdale is a nonprofit artist residency program and community located on the historical Arts & Crafts country estate of architect Howard Van Doren Shaw and poet and playwright, Frances Wells Shaw.

-In eleven 18-day sessions, artists-in-residence enjoy uninterrupted time for work and creativity on the idyllic and historically significant Ragdale campus, a supportive environment, dynamic artist exchanges, 20 acres of Illinois prairie, and a community dinner.
-Artists in themed residencies and creative sabbaticals, along with numerous performing artists also experience the creative magic that is Ragdale.
+In eleven 18-day sessions, artists-in-residence enjoy uninterrupted time for work and creativity on the idyllic Ragdale campus, a supportive environment, dynamic artist exchanges, an adjacent 80 acres of wilderness preserve, including a remnant Illinois prairie, and community dinners.
+Artists in themed residencies and creative sabbaticals, students, and the general public are also invited to take part in the creative magic that is Ragdale.

 Current and Recent Residents